-Early Life and Education Prof. Dr. Gökhan Hotamışlıgil was born in the Pazar district of Rize and completed his primary education in Vakfıkebir, Turgutlu, and Gediz.
+Early Life and Education: Prof. Dr. Gökhan Hotamışlıgil was born in the Pazar district of Rize and completed his primary education in Vakfıkebir, Turgutlu, and Gediz.
 He graduated from Ankara Anadolu High School in 1980 and received his Medical Doctor degree from Ankara University Faculty of Medicine in 1986.

 Academic Career After completing his Ph.D. at Harvard Medical School in 1994, he began his academic career at the Harvard T.H.
 Chan School of Public Health, where he established his own laboratory.
 He received the title of Professor in 2003; in the same year, he was appointed as the founding Chair of the Department of Genetics and Complex Diseases and was named the James S. Simmons Professor for life.

 Between 2014 and 2024, the Hotamışlıgil laboratory was designated as the Sabri Ülker Center for Nutrient, Genetic, and Metabolic Research and continued its pioneering research in the field of metabolic diseases under Prof. Dr. Hotamışlıgil’s leadership.
 Currently, Prof. Dr. Hotamışlıgil serves as the Director of the Harvard Center for Advanced Prevention of Cardiovascular Diseases (CAP-CVD).

-Through the Enlila project, established in collaboration with Türkiye İş Bankası and İş Girişim, he plays a significant role in advancing scientific studies to human trials, developing international scientific collaborations, supporting long-term projects, and fostering scientific education.
+Through the Enlila project, established in collaboration with Türkiye İş Bankası and İş Girişim, he plays a significant role in advancing scientific studies to human trials, enhancing health span, developing international scientific collaborations, supporting long-term projects, and fostering scientific education.
+Together with the research established in the Hotamışlıgil Lab, Enlila hopes to achieve a disease-free life.

 Scientific Contributions His scientific work focuses on the molecular basis of obesity, diabetes, and cardiovascular diseases.
 His research examining the interaction between the immune system and metabolism pioneered the emergence of the field of "immunometabolism".
 He introduced the concept of "Metaflammation" to the literature and defined the functions of molecules such as JNK, PKR, and STAMP2 that play a role in insulin resistance.